Bullbotbam/regex-tutorial/gist-template.md

 # Regular "Reg(gie)Ex" Expressions

-This is my take on regex, a purposeful tool that confuses most who know a thing a bout it.
-Hopefully, my view can demystify the string of characters that gives the user a tool to create patterns to match, locate and manage text.
+Regex are purposeful tools that confuses most who know a thing about it.
+With some analysis, you can demystify the string of characters that gives the user a tool to create patterns to match, locate and manage text.

 ## Summary

-This is a brief summary of the search pattern used in a body of text.
-I will be evaluating the regualar expression for Matching a URL.
+This brief summary of the search pattern used to evaluate the regualar expression for Matching a URL.

 ```
 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/
 ```

-With an interest in server side coding this seems like a useful tool that I will need to use more than once as in my lifetime.
-Regular expressions are useful because they provide more flexible and powerful pattern matching than you can achieve with wildcards.
+Not just an interesting server side coding tool, Regular Expressions seem like something you will need to use more than once as in my lifetime.
+They are useful because they give you more flexible and powerful pattern matching than you can achieve with wildcards.

 ## Table of Contents